MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 contents.
 This issue will be resolved in the future by the use of storage renditions.

-#### Cleanup on Replica Drop

-When a replica receives a `DropInstance` command, it should drop all its introspection shards.

 ### ADAPTER

 #### Replica-specific Introspection Configuration